taniaortiz0/Netbox_Metric_Exporter/README.md

 ## Note:

 I am working on this in a Linux/Windows machine.
 Also, this might contains loads of information so please bear with me until I make this repository clean for user readability.

+## Updates:

+So, I am making a Medium article for the essentials needed for a DevOps Engineer so, anything on Setup section will be erased and then be posted on third-party website.
+Stay Tuned!

 ___